jasoncallen/SNMP-Scanner/README.md

 - Modify `community` in `snmp_scanner.py` to change the SNMP community string (default: `public`).
 - Update `input.txt` and `oids.txt` for different targets and queries.

-## License
-This project is licensed under the GNU V2.0 License.